SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-12-moderna-2022-q1-earnings-call.md

    ([The flu vaccine I took last fall]({{ site.baseurl }}/today-i-got-shot-a-fifth-time/#everybody-includes-me) was quadrivalent, i.e., hit 4 strains of influenza.)
 3. RSV is usually not a big deal in adults, but hospitalizes infants.
-The reason to vaccinate adults is that they they can't infect the infants.
+The reason to vaccinate adults is so they they can't infect the infants.
 This would save some number of lives of infants each year, if we could get such a multivalent vaccine accepted.
-"Accepted" is apparently an even tougher hill to climb than "FDA approved", about which I have sighed a great deal in the last 2 years.
+"Accepted" is apparently an even tougher hill to climb than "FDA approved", over which all sensible people have sighed a great deal in the last 2 years.

 ## The Weekend Conclusion